 All of BAYADA’s professionals have an innate desire and commitment to help someone in need enjoy a better quality of life.
 Our people followed their hearts to get here.
 They are doing exactly what they were meant to do.
 And we back them every step of the way.

 In addition to embodying the mission, vision, values, and purpose of The BAYADA Way—our company philosophy—each professional has extensive job-related experience and training and receives comprehensive supervision and team support.
-Every employee undergoes a thorough background investigation and work reference checks, rigorous training both upon hire and annually, and orientation to your child’s specific needs.
+Every employee undergoes a thorough background investigation and work reference check, rigorous training both upon hire and annually, and orientation to your child’s specific needs.

 A BCBA® is a masters-trained professional who administers, conducts, evaluates, and supervises your child’s ABA therapy.
 BCBAs must be Licensed Behavior Analysts (LBA) in the state of Hawai’i.